Saratoga Springs to livestream budget presentation Tuesday

 SARATOGA SPRINGS, N.Y.
-(NEWS10) — The city of Saratoga Springs will present their 2021 budget via livestream Tuesday night at 6:00 p.m.
+(NEWS10) — The city of Saratoga Springs will present its 2021 budget on Tuesday at 6 p.m.
+It will be livestreamed from the city’s website.

 Michele Madigan, Commissioner of Finances, telling NEWS10 that for the first time in her nine years in the elected position, she has to include a noteworthy property tax in the budget.
 The city was fiscally healthy before the pandemic hit, but like all other municipalities, they have to adjust in the midst of a tough economic time.